top of page

 LATEST NEWS:

-In 2023 the Royal Cornwall Museum decided the prize should be relaunched – still to be called The Winston Graham Prize for Historical Fiction – but now open to entries from across the nation.
+The Prize was first awarded in 2008 with a generous legacy in Winston Graham’s will to the Royal Institution of Cornwall in Truro, which runs the Royal Cornwall Museum (RCM) and the Courtney Library.
+In 2023 the Royal Cornwall Museum decided the prize should be relaunched – now open to entries from across the nation.
 The main entry criterion was that it should be ‘an historical novel with a powerful sense of place’ set within the bounds of the United Kingdom.
-The 2024 prize was a huge success.
-Around 70 entries and a wonderful shortlist put together by groups of readers drawn from across Cornwall by Charlotte Hobson – chair of the Judges.

 PREVIOUS WINNERS